-On Wednesday 2 October 2013, from 04:00 - 15:00, MSI Staff will perform scheduled maintenance and upgrades to the network and various systems.
+On Wednesday, April 2, from 04:00 - 15:00, MSI staff will perform scheduled maintenance and upgrades to the network and various systems.

-During this maintenance period, we will be performing the following updates:
+During this maintenance period, we will be performing the following upgrades:

 Systems status is always available on our Status page.